RobBlumberg/validere_distillation/README.md

 **gamma_mixture_distillation_profile**

 The `gamma_mixture_distillation_profile` function fits a gamma CDF to each specified crude oil's distillation profile data from https://crudemonitor.ca/home.php.
 Again, the function calls `get_distillation_profile` internally on each specified crude, and so the fitting can be performed directly without calling any other function.
-Once fit individual, the function performs a weighted sum of the gamma CDFs using the specified volumnes of each crude to yield the gamma mixture model for the crude oil mixture.
+Once the individual crudes are fit, the function performs a weighted sum of the gamma CDFs using the specified volumnes of each crude to yield the gamma mixture model for the crude oil mixture.

 ```python
 >>> from distillation_profile_fitting import gamma_mixture_distillation_profile